Africa Forum 2016

-OECD Conference Centre – 2, rue André Pascal, 75016 Paris
+2 rue André Pascal, 75016 Paris

-The debates will benefit from the conclusions of the African Economic Outlook 2014 report, jointly produced by the OECD Development Centre, African Development Bank (AfDB) and the United Nations Development Programme (UNDP).
+The Africa Forum is the annual gathering where OECD officials and African policy makers, private sector, academia and civil society leaders weigh the continent’s approaches to face the present and the challenges that lie ahead.
+The debates will benefit from the conclusions of the African Economic Outlook 2016 report, jointly produced by the OECD Development Centre, the African Development Bank (AfDB) and the United Nations Development Programme (UNDP).